mikbry/mikbry/README.md

 - [JTyper](https://github.com/mikbry/jtyper/projects/1) : Data computing in browser using modern Javascript and soon GPU/WASM/Rust
 - [Ziiircom](https://github.com/mikbry/Ziiircom/projects/1) : Create the most advanced webchat toolkit to integrate in your app/web
 - [material-ui-color](https://github.com/mikbry/material-ui-color) : How to do top-notch Material-ui components using minimal ressources
+- [din-o](https://github.com/mikbry/din-o) : Deno + Webrtc solution for webconf, at an eraly stage.
 - And more

 Also I work for clients on cutting-edge mobile/web apps involving video-processing and AI.